The Road to the Closest Point is Paved by Good Neighbors: Preliminaries

 \item \emphw{Covering property}: All the points of $\P$ are within a distance $< r$ from the points of $\Packing$.
 Formally, for all $p \in \P$, $\dmY{p}{\Packing} <r$.

-\item \emphw{Separation property}: For any pair of points $x, y \in \Packing$, we have that $\dmY{x}{y} \geq r$. \end{compactenumi} \end{defn} The packing is computed by repeatedly adding any point in $\P$ at a distance $\geq r$ from the current packing, to the current packing, till no such point exists.
+\item \emphw{Separation property}: For any pair of points $x, y \in \Packing$, we have that $\dmY{x}{y} \geq r$. \end{compactenumi} \end{definition} The naive algorithm for computing a packing repeatedly marks any point in $\P$ at a distance $\geq r$ from the current marked points till no such point exists.
+The set of marked points forms an $r$-packing.
 Faster algorithms are known in some cases \cite{hr-nplta-15,ehs-agcds-20}.